ZhangWS/hosteldirt/README.md

 * MVP (week 2) - uses canned VADER sentiment analysis (rule-based) - webapp asks for city location, rating dimension, and returns top-rated hostels for that dimension along with the most positive and most negative review.
 And yes, the webdesign is straight out of a sleep-deprived tumblr.

 * Demo version (week 3) - reduced scope to focus on cleanliness.
-For a desired city, webapp will return a list of hostels along with their cleanliness scores and review excerpts that contain content about sanitation.
+Labeled about 2K reviews (about 8K sentences, according to the spaCy sentence parser) about the topic of discussion.
+Calculated TF-IDF to determine characteristics about the topic.
+For a desired city, the local app returns curated review content from hostels about their recent sanitation track record.

 * Web app version (week 4) - prettify and make more useful.